You May Qualify For A $7,395 College Grant To Use Towards Earning Your Degree

-If someone were to offer you $5,920 a year so that you could go back to school and finish your degree, would that make earning your degree seem more possible and realistic?
+If you were to qualify for a grant worth up to $7,395 a year, would that make earning your degree seem more possible and realistic?

-You'll be excited to learn that a wide range of federal education grants, at amounts up to $5,920, are available to help you do just that.
+You'll be excited to learn that a wide range of federal education grants, at amounts up to $7,395, may be available to help you do just that.

 What Is A Federal Pell Grant?

 Federal Pell Grants are funds provided to undergraduate students in amounts of up to $7,395 each school year.
 Unlike loans, these federal pell grants for education are awarded based on the needs and qualifications of the student and do not have to be repaid*.
 Students must be attending approved four-year colleges or universities, community colleges, or career schools to qualify.

 What Can You Use This Grant Money For?

 Pell grant money can be spent on useful education-related costs like tuition, books, housing, and even child or dependent care.

 Can I Use It To Go To An Online School?